Optimal control of the mean field equilibrium for a pedestrian tourists' flow model: The optimization problem

-would be certainly more interesting and robust from the point of view of an external controller.
-However, the existence of an optimal pair, due to the possibilities of more than one mean field game equilibrium is not evident.
-Certainly there exists a pair $(\alpha,\beta)$ and $\rho\in{\cal X}_{\alpha,\beta}$ such that $\|\rho-\overline\rho\|_X$ is equal to that infimum, but this does not guarantee that the pair $(\alpha,\beta)$ is optimal.
+The interest of this new problem relies on the fact that the controller tries to manage the worst case scenario.
+Unfortunately, in this case the existence of an optimal pair is not evident.
+It can be proved that there exists a pair $(\alpha,\beta)$ and $\rho\in{\cal X}_{\alpha,\beta}$ such that $\|\rho-\overline\rho\|_X$ is equal to the infimum of $\mathcal{E}(\alpha,\beta)$.
+However, we are not able to prove that $(\alpha,\beta)$ is optimal, due to the possible presence of multiple mean field equilibria.

-If we would be able, under some suitable hypotheses, to guarantee the uniqueness of the mean field games equilibrium, then such a problem will be bypassed.
-Maybe, stronger hypotheses on the costs $\cal F$ could be useful.
-We leave such a question to future investigations. \end{remark}
+A way to bypass the above difficulty could be to guarantee the uniqueness of the equilibrium, for example assuming stronger hypotheses on the cost $\cal F$.
+We leave such matter for future investigations. \end{remark}